-DLF’s team required a full audit trail and metadata-based reports for the entire migration, to ensure all the items in the scope of the migration had been transferred to SharePoint Online successfully.
+DLF’s team required a full audit trail and metadata reports for the entire migration, to ensure all the items in the scope of the migration had been transferred to SharePoint Online successfully.

-To ensure that our team met the challenges of DLF’s migration to SharePoint, and that the organization could move forward with a flexible centralized content services platform to meet the needs of the business, we developed a strategic six step migration and support solution based on both the specific challenges faced by DLF, and our extensive experience in migrating content from IBM FileNet P8 to SharePoint.
+To ensure that our team met the challenges of DLF’s migration to SharePoint, and that the organization could move forward with a flexible centralised Content Services platform to meet the needs of the business, we developed a strategic six step migration and support solution based on both the specific challenges faced by DLF, and our extensive experience in migrating content from IBM FileNet P8 to SharePoint.

 Migration Accelerator’s custom content classification and target structure mapping feature addressed the requirement to classify the content accurately and migrate related documents together into site collections and document libraries in SharePoint Online.
 By following this procedure, we expedited migration to SharePoint Online with the ability to migrate all relevant metadata.

-The adoption of both a pilot migration which ensured that the proposed strategy met the needs of the project, and implementation of an incremental production migration process helped DLF avoid any costly or time-consuming technical issues and ensured that departments across the organization would be able to access content and information as needed both during the project and after the migration’s completion.
-By following this up with an extended period of adoption support, our team eased the transition to SharePoint, helped identify and remedy any user-centric and information management issues with using the new platform and ensured that all DLF’s initial goals and long-term goals when adopting SharePoint were achieved.
+The adoption of both a pilot migration which ensured that the proposed strategy met the needs of the project and the implementation of an incremental production migration process helped DLF avoid any costly or time-consuming technical issues.
+It also ensured that departments across the organisation would be able to access content and information as needed both during the project and after the migration’s completion.
+By following this up with an extended period of adoption support, our team eased the transition to SharePoint, helped identify and remedy any user account and information management issues; thereby ensuring that all DLF’s initial goals and long-term goals when adopting SharePoint were achieved.

-With a large volume of staff spread over corporate departments and subsidiaries, combined with the need to distribute large complex content types to external stakeholders; DLF needed a content services platform which provided flexible distribution, management and collaboration.
-SharePoint Online answered all of these needs and now forms the extensible central hub for DLF’s information management infrastructure; encouraging productivity and real-time collaboration through Office 365’s range of productivity tools.
+With a large volume of staff spread over corporate departments and subsidiaries, combined with the need to distribute large complex content types to external stakeholders; DLF needed a Content Services platform which provided flexible distribution, management and collaboration.
+SharePoint Online answered all of these needs and now forms the extensible central hub for DLF’s information management infrastructure; encouraging productivity and real-time collaboration through the range of productivity tools available in Office 365.

-By empowering DLF’s users with a secure centralized search platform which allows restriction of search to specific content types for specific users within their customized SharePoint Online instance, Proventeq have helped reduce the time spent across the organization searching for and working with content.
-This measure has also helped to negate the impact of having to replicate effort in storing and managing documents and rich media across disconnected on-premise platforms, allowing content to now be distributed to both internal staff and external stakeholders quickly and easily.
+By empowering DLF’s users with a secure centralised search platform that allows the restriction of search to specific content types for specific users within their customised SharePoint Online instance, Proventeq have helped reduce the time spent across the organisation searching for and working with content.
+This measure has also helped to negate the impact of having to replicate effort in storing and managing documents and rich media across disconnected on-premise platforms, thereby allowing content to now be distributed to both internal staff and external stakeholders securely, quickly and easily.

-While overarching control over complex granular permissions had proved problematic in FileNet P8, adoption of Microsoft’s Azure Information Protection allows DLF to meet a key goal of achieving granular control of view, read and print permissions on externally shared content.
-Migration Accelerator has given DLF the ability to apply AIP security to content; allowing the organization to meet the security challenges of managing high volumes of content across internal and external users.
+While overarching control over complex granular permissions had proved problematic in FileNet P8, adoption of Microsoft’s Azure Information Protection allows DLF to meet a key goal of achieving granular control of view, read and print permissions on externally-shared content.
+Migration Accelerator has given DLF the ability to apply AIP security to content; allowing the organisation to meet the security challenges of managing high volumes of content across internal and external users.